WEEKAHEAD-AFRICA-FX-Nigeria's naira to firm on stock purchases, others seen steady

-NAIROBI, June 15 Nigeria's naira could strengthen against the dollar in the coming week as offshore investors pile into local stocks, while Kenya's shilling is expected to be stable.
+NAIROBI, June 15 (Reuters) - Nigeria's naira could strengthen against the dollar in the coming week as offshore investors pile into local stocks, while Kenya's shilling is expected to be stable.

 The Nigeria naira could strengthen against the dollar in the coming days as more offshore investors buy up local stocks after MSCI increased the country's weighting in its frontier market index.